HelloTheNoob/HelloTheNoob/README.md

+# I will be moving my portfolio to Google Sites soon.
+You will still be allowed to read my portfolio here, there will be a link to my new portfolio instead once the website has been set up.

 ## Hello there!
 I am Hello, a scripter in Luau with 4+ years of experience.
 I am able to perform many tasks for you, whether it be front-end or back-end, and I enjoy both equally.
 I use plenty of OOP in my works, and I am committed to helping you in whatever you need.